uncommonhacks/guide/README.md

 ### The Expo

 After hacking has ended and a short break for lunch, the main room will be set up for demos in a science-fair style expo.
 We’ll use the Devpost submissions to assign each group to a table, and announce the table assignments when they are determined.
 Your group will be given a table number, and there will be some time for judges and other participants to walk around and see your projects.
-The twist this year is that all of this will happen virtually over Gather, but we still encourage you to come in-person.
-There won't be any judges at Crerar, but you will share the space with a lot of other teams (and will get a chance to lunch on some excellent Mexican street food!)
 Even if your project isn’t fully working or you didn’t finish it, you should still present!
 People like hearing about what you tried to do, what challenges you faced, what technology you used, and what you learned.

 ### Final Presentations and Awards